Polka: Ireland

 The polka (polca in the Irish language) is also one of the most popular traditional folk dances in Ireland, particularly in Sliabh Luachra, a district that spans the borders of counties Kerry, Cork and Limerick.
 Many of the figures of Irish set dances, which developed from Continental quadrilles, are danced to polkas.
 Introduced to Ireland in the late 19th century, there are today hundreds of Irish polka tunes, which are most frequently played on the fiddle or button accordion.
 The Irish polka is dance music form in 2/4, typically 32 bars in length and subdivided into four parts, each 8 bars in length and played AABB.
 Irish polkas are typically played fast, at over 130 bpm, and are typically played with an off-beat accent.

-Scandinavia
+Philippines

+The Polka made its way to the Philippines during the mid-19th century and was adapted by Filipinos to local tastes and style.
+The Filipino Polka is usually more mellow than its European and American counterparts and often accompanied by the rondalla or a brass band.
+The Philippine polka step is performed as a step on count "one," a close on count "and," and a step on count "two and."

+A number of different polkas were documented in the Philippines.
+The malaket-a-polka or "happy" polka from Estanza, Pangasinan, The polkabal (polka-balse or "polka-waltz") and polka antigo from Quezon, the polka sa nayon from Batangas, the polka culebra from Bulacan, and the polka tagala from the Tagalog region, among others.
+The polka music was also used as basis for other Filipino folk dances and folk songs.

+Nordic countries

-The polka also migrated to the Nordic countries where it is known by a variety of names in Denmark (galopp, hopsa), Finland (polkka), Iceland, Norway (galopp, hamborgar, hopsa/hopsar, parisarpolka, polka, polkett, skotsk) and Sweden (polka).
+The polka also migrated to the Nordic countries where it is known by a variety of names in Denmark (polka, reinlænderpolka, galop, hopsa, hamborger), Finland (polkka), Iceland, Norway (galopp, hamborgar, hopsa/hopsar, parisarpolka, polka, polkett, skotsk) and Sweden (polka).
 The beats are not as heavy as those from Central Europe and the dance steps and holds also have variations not found further south.
 The polka is considered a part of the gammeldans tradition of music and dance.
 While it is nowhere near as old as the older Nordic dance and music traditions, there are still hundreds of polka tunes in each of the Nordic countries.
 They are played by solo instrumentalists or by bands/ensembles, most frequently with lead instruments such as accordion, fiddle, diatonic accordion, hardingfele and nyckelharpa.